Surya9263/flashy-burst-4121/README.md

 ### 1. Pages Directory
     -  All Client Routing files are directoly inside Pages directory
     -  All Admin Routing files are inside Pages>admin directory .
-    - api is inside Paged>api directory
+    -  api is inside Pages>api directory

 ### 2. Controller Directory
     - Controller directory contains all the api logics, controller files are directly used api, inside pages>api.